Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 • The first report shall be submitted to College Council by Oct.
 1 of each year.
 This report shall contain the specific goals and objectives for the committee for the current academic year.

-• Copies of these reports shall also be submitted to the Planning and Assessment Coordinator in the Institutional Research and Effectiveness Office for archival purposes.
+• Copies of these reports shall also be submitted to the Accreditation and Curriculum Management Coordinator for archival purposes.

 • Committee Attendance at College Council